telerik/xamarin-forms-docs/controls/datetimepicker/datetime-picker-visual-structure.md

 Here are described all visual elements used in the Date and Time Picker for Xamarin.

-## Picker Structure before and after a date/time is selected
+## DateTime Picker Structure before and after a date/time is selected

 ![DateTime Picker Visual Structure](images/datetime_picker_placeholder_display.png.png "Visual elements of RadChart control")